 Zone System Heat Map Panel in ADP Pro

-The Heat Map panel built into ADP Pro v3 provides a unique and powerful way of visualising and creating any Luminosity Masks in any tonal zone.
+The Zone System Heat Map panel built into the ADP Pro Luminosity Masks Panel provides a unique and powerful way of visualising and creating any Luminosity Masks in any tonal zone.
 Using the heat map zone system allows an unlimited variation of tonal selection in your images through either hard line or luminosity selections.

-Video Introduction & Update to Heat Map Zone System Tonal Selections
+Video Intro & Update to Heat Map Zone System Tonal Selections

 The Heat Map Zone System Panel

 The heat map panel is built into three sections, and works from the top down making it easy to navigate.